Achilles: Worship and heroic cult

-The Greek geographer Dionysius Periegetes, who probably lived during the first century CE, wrote that the island was called Leuce "because the wild animals which live there are white.
+The Greek geographer Dionysius Periegetes, who probably lived during the first century AD, wrote that the island was called Leuce "because the wild animals which live there are white.
 It is said that there, in Leuce island, reside the souls of Achilles and other heroes, and that they wander through the uninhabited valleys of this island; this is how Jove rewarded the men who had distinguished themselves through their virtues, because through virtue they had acquired everlasting honour."
 Similarly, others relate the island's name to its white cliffs, snakes or birds dwelling there.
 Pausanias has been told that the island is "covered with forests and full of animals, some wild, some tame.
 In this island there is also Achilles's temple and his statue."
 Leuce had also a reputation as a place of healing.
 Pausanias reports that the Delphic Pythia sent a lord of Croton to be cured of a chest wound.
 Ammianus Marcellinus attributes the healing to waters (aquae) on the island.

 Strabo mentioned that the cape of the Racecourse of Achilles was sacred to Achilles and although it was treeless, was called Alsos (ἄλσος).
 Alsos in Greek means 'grove'.

 A number of important commercial port cities of the Greek waters were dedicated to Achilles.
-Herodotus, Pliny the Elder and Strabo reported on the existence of a town (Ἀχίλλειον), built by settlers from Mytilene in the sixth century BCE, close to the hero's presumed burial mound in the Troad.
+Herodotus, Pliny the Elder and Strabo reported on the existence of a town (Ἀχίλλειον), built by settlers from Mytilene in the sixth century BC, close to the hero's presumed burial mound in the Troad.
 Later attestations point to an Achílleion in Messenia (according to Stephanus Byzantinus) and an Achílleios (Ἀχίλλειος) in Laconia.
 Nicolae Densuşianu recognized a connection to Achilles in the names of Aquileia and of the northern arm of the Danube delta, called Chilia (presumably from an older Achileii), although his conclusion, that Leuce had sovereign rights over the Black Sea, evokes modern rather than archaic sea-law.

-The kings of Epirus claimed to be descended from Achilles through his son, Neoptolemus.
+The Aeacid kings of the Molossians in Epirus claimed to be descended from Achilles, through his son Neoptolemus.
 Alexander the Great, son of the Epirote princess Olympias, could therefore also claim this descent, and in many ways strove to be like his great ancestor.
 He is said to have visited the tomb of Achilles at Achilleion while passing Troy.
 In 216, the Roman emperor Caracalla, while on his way to war against Parthia, emulated Alexander by holding games around Achilles's tumulus.

+In his scholia on Lycophron's Alexandra, Tzetzes refers to a tradition concerning a sanctuary at Croton in which Thetis dedicated a garden to Hera, identified by the epithet Ὁπλοσμία ("Hera of the Armory").
+According to this tradition, the women of Croton assembled there in mourning attire to perform ritual lamentations for Achilles.